- International Students

 Dr. Krisztina Domjan is a progressive and compassionate educator who has taught English Composition, ESL/EFL and ESOL courses in Hungary, in England and in the USA.
 She is an advocate of lifelong learning, professional development, innovative teaching practices, continuous fieldwork and qualitative research in education.
 She enjoys creating extra opportunities for students to improve their skills and abilities via instructional videos explaining certain concepts on her YouTube channel, and via frequent posts on her educational blogs to provide further guidance.

-Dr. Susan George has been taught English Language and Literature in Japan, Canada, and the United States.
+Dr. Susan George has been teaching English Language and Literature in Japan, Canada, and the United States.
 She earned her BA in English from St. Stephen’s College, Delhi University, her M.A. in English and Rhetoric from Carnegie Mellon University, and her Ph.D in American Literature from Kent State University.
 She is passionate about teaching and has taught reading, communication, and writing at all ESL levels.
 She has also designed curricula for integrated ESL programs in Japan and Canada.
 She has taught at American University since Fall 2017.

 Dr. Ana Gonzalez Warrick, professional lecturer with ELTA, joined the faculty in 2016.
 She has taught several courses including Intercultural Understanding and Media and Culture.
 Prior to joining AU she taught communications, education and humanities courses as well as English language courses at several universities, colleges and private schools in the US and Spain.
 She has a Ph.D. in Strategic Communications from the University of Malaga, Spain.
 She has a Master's in Education and a B.S. in Communications from Boston University.